 - Relieve IP address exhaustion by assigning private IP addresses to each device on the network

-Almost all recent model laptops and netbooks have built-in wireless networking.
+Almost all recent model laptops, netbooks, smartphones have built-in wireless networking.
 Most desktops and some mobile devices do not include wireless networking--desktops frequently offer wireless as an option and many mobile phones only include cellular connections and not wireless.
-If your device does have build-in wireless, you will need to purchase an 802.11b or 802.11a/b/g/n network adapter that is 802.1X compatible OR upgrade to a mobile phone/device that includes wireless and is 802.1X compatible as well.
-802.1X compatibility is critical, since that is the security protocol that facilitates access to the uchicago-secure wireless network.
+If your device does have built-in wireless, you will need to purchase an 802.11b or 802.11a/b/g/n network adapter that is 802.1X compatible OR upgrade to a mobile phone/device that includes wireless and is 802.1X compatible as well.
+802.1X compatibility is critical since that is the security protocol that facilitates access to the uchicago-secure wireless network.
 Any 802.11802.11a/b/g/n network adapter network device that fully supports the 802.1X protocol should work.
 You will also need to configure the 802.1X client (supplicant) that matches your supported operating system version and/or device.
 Please see our documentation for supported clients/devices for more information:

 No, speeds should be roughly identical.
 Once you are fully connected to uchicago-secure, you will be using the same underlying network infrastructure, so the speed remains roughly the same.
 Depending on how close you are to a wireless access point, and how many people are using that access point (across both uchicago and uchicago-secure), you may get anywhere from 1Mbs to as much as 20 Mbs.
 It's important to remember that the number of people using a particular access point affects the network's speed.
 There is a separate wireless infrastructure project under way that will result in faster and more reliable wireless performance.

-After moving to a new uchicago-secure location and/or waking my computer or device from sleep, I appear to be connected but cannot access the network.
+After moving to a new uchicago-secure location or waking my computer or device from sleep, I appear to be connected but cannot access the network.
 Why?

 There are some sites or services that I can use with uchicago wireless, but when I switch to uchicago-secure I cannot.
 Why does this happen?